 The remarkable and noted colorful traditions of Kosi Bay

-The name Kosi Bay means a true miracle and wonder, and accurately defines that which we know to form part of the Elephant Coast!
+The name Kosi Bay means a true miracle and wonder, and accurately defines this world heritage area that we know to form part of the Elephant Coast!

 Currently, the most important conservation project in Kosi Bay is the turtle monitoring and conservation programme, which has been running for more than 50 years.
 The coral reef complexes just off Kosi Bay are important foraging areas for five species of turtles.
-The most common though are the leatherbacks (Dermochelys coriacea) and loggerheads (Caretta caretta, although green turtles (Chelonia mydas).
+The most common though, are the leatherbacks (Dermochelys coriacea), loggerheads (Caretta caretta), and green turtles (Chelonia mydas).

 Seasons, as we know them mark particular weather patterns, and daylight hours’, resulting from the earth’s changing position with regards to the sun, or as a period of time when a female animal is ready to mate.
 And mid-October marks the start of the turtle breeding season along the Kosi Bay coast.
 Santosh Bachoo, Senior Ecologist (Marine) says, “The females of the leatherback and loggerhead turtles emerge on the beaches of the iSimangaliso Wetland Park World Heritage Site during the summer months, and mostly under the cover of darkness, to nest.”

 These 2 species have been the subject of an intensive monitoring and conservation programme undertaken by Ezemvelo KZN Wildlife.
 It has now entered its 52nd year of implementation, making it one of the longest running programmes of its kind in the world.
 The programme started in 1963 in response to rumours of turtles nesting on Tongaland beaches, and that those turtles were being killed while attempting to do so.
 The response of the nesting leatherback and loggerhead populations after conservation intervention has been nothing short of startling.